voschezang/coding-handbook/labour/discovery.md

-The next sections present a method based on storytelling, that facilitates **translation** between ideas, goals and plans.
+The next sections are about **translation** between ideas, goals and plans.
+It present a method based on storytelling.
 It emphasizes:

 - Storytelling over requirement handovers.
 - Experiments over upfront planning.